pingcap/tidb/docs/design/2019-11-14-tidb-builtin-diagnostics.md

 - The toolchains are scattered, it needs to switch back and forth between different tools, and some Linux distributions do not have built-in corresponding tools or built-in tools don't have versions as expected.
 - The information acquisition methods are inconsistent, such as SQL, HTTP, export monitoring, login to each node to view logs, and so on.
-- There are many TiDB cluster components, and the correlation monitoring information between different components is inefficient and cumbersome.
+- There are many TiDB cluster components, and the comparison and correlation of monitoring of different components is inefficient and cumbersome.
 - TiDB does not have centralized log management components, and there is no efficient ways to filter, retrieve, analyze, and aggregate logs of the entire cluster.
 - The system table only contains the current node information, and does not reflect the state of the entire cluster, such as: SLOW_QUERY, PROCESSLIST, STATEMENTS_SUMMARY.